 3D Mapping – Volumetric Studies – Many Possibilities

-It doesn’t matter what field you currently serve, the advancements of drone technology has vastly improved our ability to provide you with a safer, quicker, and cheaper way of doing business in those hard to reach places.
+It doesn’t matter what field you currently serve, the advancements of drone technology has vastly improved our ability to provide you with a safer, quicker, and more cost effective way of doing business in those hard to reach places.

 Do you need better documentation of your claim?
 Are you an adjuster that needs a better and safer way to document processed claims?
 Look no further, we can do that!

 Until just a few years ago, land surveying was a complicated and expensive part of construction.
-Expensive equipment had to be leased and multiple contractors had to trek into what was often uncharted territory.
 While there is still no substitute for boots on the ground in some circumstances, drone innovation has made land surveys much more cost-effective and efficient.

-Drones not only allow you to get a general idea about property; they can provide you with much-needed details regarding the landscape and surrounding areas.
-This cuts down on equipment and manpower costs, and it offers contractors the ability to make well-informed estimates and decisions prior to accepting contracts or breaking ground.
+Drones not only allow you to get a general idea about the property; they can provide you with much-needed details regarding the landscape and surrounding areas.
+Offering contractors the ability to make well-informed estimates and decisions prior to accepting contracts or breaking ground.

 Marketing & Promotion

 Savvy construction companies are staying on top of the industry by utilizing the latest in drone technology.
 Use drones to film aerial shots of the area prior to development, along with scale models and 3D renderings of the finished product.
 Getting those sky-high shots of an area from multiple angles helps potential clients visualize the transformation of the barren land.
 This can also be used to help communities and task forces of the viability of your project.